glbala87/ELLA_tool/docs/releasenotes/README.md

     <br>
 </div>

-Note that this also needs to be performed for any classification done in [QUICK mode](/manual/quick-classification.md).
+Note that this also needs to be performed for any classification done in [QUICK mode](/manual/quick-classification.md), and that interpretations done in VARIANTS mode (stand-alone variants e.g. from search) still need to be finalized as before via the `FINISH` button in the top bar before the variant is considered truly finalized.

 #### User group warnings